loopbackio/loopback.io/pages/en/lb4/Preparing-the-API-for-consumption.md

 ### Interacting with your API

-When your application is run, its documentation is generated into `swagger.json` file and can be accessed from your server through `/swagger.json`.
-Your spec can also be accessed in YAML flavour through the `/swagger.yaml` endpoint.
-The API endpoints defined in your Swagger can be interacted with Swagger UI (at `/swagger-ui`), which allows users to directly interact with the documented API endpoints of the application.

 We'll use the repo [loopback4-example-getting-started](https://github.com/strongloop/loopback4-example-getting-started) to demonstrate how Swagger UI can be used to test your endpoints.

 First, git clone the repository and install its dependencies: